danielzting/danielzting.github.io/src/pages/about.md

 ### Powerlifting and sports

 This is currently my biggest hobby, which I'm a little reluctant to admit, since I say I train for strength over aesthetics but currently have neither 😆 I never liked any sports growing up besides maybe table tennis, so if you told my past 140lbs completely unathletic self that I would become a gym bro I would have not believed you.
 Even though I'm barely a beginner in this sport, I'm proud of how much I've come so far.
-You can view my competition PRs at my first and only meet on [LiftingCast](https://liftingcast.com/meets/maxeuynlp25a/lifter/lpefmlmnm49y/results).
+You can view my competition PRs at [OpenPowerlifting](https://www.openpowerlifting.org/u/danielting1).

 Other sports I enjoy are table tennis, biking, and running.
 I don't do these consistently and would not be able to hold a conversation about them, but they're still fun.